foolin/pagser/README.md

 **Pagser** inspired by  <u>**pag**</u>e par<u>**ser**</u>。

-**Pagser** is a simple, easy, extensible, configurable HTML parser to struct based on [goquery](https://github.com/PuerkitoBio/goquery) and struct tags for golang crawler.
+**Pagser** is a simply, extensible, configurable parse and deserialize html page to struct based on [goquery](https://github.com/PuerkitoBio/goquery) and struct tags for golang crawler.

 ## Contents